AppFair/appfair.github.io/index.md

 ### Is my app code required to use the AGPL?

 Only the portion of your app contained in your app organization's `/APP-ORG/App.git` fork is required to be covered by the AGPL.
-You can develop any portion of your app in a separate repository, which can be covered by any license of your choosing (provided the source code is available during the fair-ground's `integrate-release` phases).
+You can develop any portion of your app in a separate repository, which can be covered by any license of your choosing provided the source code is available during the fair-ground's `integrate-release` phases.

 ## fair-ground FAQ